SamOBrienOlinger/spoodle-space-pp5/README.md

         -  React Bootstrap was chosen as much out of necessity due to tight timeframe for delivering a MVP, as it was for providing components built from scratch with no unneeded dependencies and is accessible by default.

+    **UI Design**

+     Given the nature of the project being a social platform, it was paramount that the aesthetic served a range purposes.
+The main priorities were:

+      - **Branding and Consistency**: maintaining a consistent color scheme across the app is intended to make the app easily recognizable and memorable.

+      - **Readability and Accessibility**: the decision to use a strong background color to contrast with text aimed to ensure that content is easy to read and accessible to all users, including those with visual impairments.

+      - **Feedback and Interactivity**: the standard expectations of today's users around UI had to be considered.
+This project attempts to use these taken-for-granted expectations to maximise the impact of basic features on the user, such as changing the color of a button when it's hovered over or clicked.
+Often, websites opt for more subtle and subdued shifts between colors to notify users of any data changes happening and to provide real-time feedback to users.

+        SpoodleSapce uses both subtle color themes familar to users and then loud unexpected strong contrasting colors to achieve a more intense and enhanced UI depending on the context.

+      - **Consistency Across Components**: the styling defined in each of the seperate CSS modules reuses a color scheme that can be efficiently applied to the different components as needed, ensuring a consistent look and feel.

+    **Color Scheme**

+    Following on from the points made about the importance of UI for this project, the most frequently used colors are:

+      - **Background Colors:**
+        - `#f8f8f8`
+        - `#ffffff`
+        - `#f1f1f1`

+      - **Text Colors:**
+        - `#e9ebf2`
+        - `#7112ee`
+        - `#7177a1`

+ There are three features most directly connected to the core concept of the website and to the three custom models in the backend.
+The styling for each can be found in these files:

+ - DogProfile.module.css
+ - DogHealth.module.css
+ - DogDanger.module.css

+For UX and UI reasons outlined above, it was important that they shared the same color scheme and overall styling.
+The shared Styles for DogProfile, DogHealth, and DogDanger modules are:

+- Background Color: `#ffffff`
+- Border Color: `#dadadf`
+- Border Radius: `2px`
+- Margin Bottom: `16px`
+- Text Alignment: `center`

 ### [**Agile Development Process**](#agile-development-process)

   - Github Projects was used to structure the workflow.